japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 `removeOldState` branches off per the <<stateWatermarkPredicate, JoinStateWatermarkPredicate>>:

-* For <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>, `removeOldState` requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#removeByKeyCondition, removeByKeyCondition>> (with the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>>)
+* For <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>, `removeOldState` requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByKeyCondition, removeByKeyCondition>> (with the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>>)

-* For <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateValueWatermarkPredicate, JoinStateValueWatermarkPredicate>>, `removeOldState` requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#removeByValueCondition, removeByValueCondition>> (with the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>>)
+* For <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateValueWatermarkPredicate, JoinStateValueWatermarkPredicate>>, `removeOldState` requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByValueCondition, removeByValueCondition>> (with the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>>)

 * For any other predicates, `removeOldState` returns an empty iterator (no rows to process)

-NOTE: `removeOldState` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>.
+NOTE: `removeOldState` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>.

 === [[get]] Retrieving Value Rows For Key -- `get` Method